-"The DSOs will take a very central place in my vision for the sector going forward.
+"The DSOs will take a very central place in my vision for the sector go-ing forward.
 We have represented them and will continue to do so in the future.
-Right now there's an extremely important discussion going on at regulatory level about the future role and representation of the DSOs in Brussels.
-There is a proposal on [setting up] an entity for the DSOs at EU level.
+Right now there's an extremely important discussion going on at regulatory level about the fubin a regulatory rever about the future role and representation of the DSOs in Brussels.
+There is a propos-al on [setting up] an entity for the DSOs at EU level.
 Getting the roles and responsibilities right for this body is a key task for Eurelectric."
+One principle that Eurelectric is ad-